Adaptations of Shakespeare

-While teaching and directing at Highland High School in Salt Lake City, Newman adapted three of Shakespeare’s “Romance” plays for his students to perform.
+While teaching and directing at Highland High School in Salt Lake City, Newman adapted two of Shakespeare’s “Romance” plays for his students to perform.
 He first adapted The Winter’s Tale for his annual Shakespeare production.
 When he realized that he had enough strong freshmen that he could have cast the show with them, he created a shorter version of The Tempest for a mostly freshman cast and ran the two plays in repertory on the two-story, Elizabethan stage that they reconstructed each year.
 The last production he directed at Highland High, was appropriately enough, his adaptation of All’s Well that Ends Well.
-The first two adaptations are now published by Eldridge Plays and require a royalty.
-The third, All’s Well that Ends Well, will be offered to schools royalty-free for the 2013-2014 season.
+The first two adaptations are now published by Eldridge Plays.
+The third, All’s Well that Ends Well, is now published by Leicester Bay Theatricals.

 THE WINTER’S TALE